The ATLAS Inner Detector Trigger performance in pp collisions at 13 TeV during LHC Run 2: The inner detector trigger

 Initial track candidates are then formed from the track seeds using a simple track finding algorithm which extends the track candidates into further layers to find additional hits, using the offline track-following algorithm~\cite{PERF-2015-08}, but with a modified configuration for faster execution.
+The track-following algorithm extends track candidates into adjacent layers to identify additional hits, refitting the track candidates as new hits are added.
 An algorithm to remove duplicate tracks which share track seeds is applied, retaining those tracks of higher quality.
 These preliminary tracks are then passed to a fast Kalman filter track fitter~\cite{Fruhwirth:1987fm}.
 To reduce the processing time, hits from the TRT are not used in the FTF.

 During the initial track finding, track candidates that have too large an absolute value of \dzero are rejected in order to keep the contribution from fake tracks to a manageable level.
 For the muon signature, where the muon candidates are used to seed the $B$-physics signature which reconstructs hadronic resonances with a displaced secondary vertex, the maximum allowed $|\dzero|$ is 10~mm.
 For all other signatures, a maximum of 4~mm is used.